The History of Sanskrit: The Root of Indian Languages

 The Global Impact of Sanskrit

-Sanskrit’s legacy is not confined to India.
+Sanskrit’s legacy isn’t confined to India.
 Ancient Sanskrit texts on mathematics, astronomy, medicine, and philosophy influenced global thought.
-For instance, the concept of zero (शून्य, Śūnya) and advancements in trigonometry reached the Arab world and later Europe through Sanskrit works.
-The Yoga Sūtras of Patañjali introduced the philosophy and practice of yoga to the world, while Sanskrit literature inspired poets and philosophers globally.
+The concept of zero (शून्य, Śūnya) and advancements in trigonometry reached the Arab world and later Europe through Sanskrit works.

 Sanskrit Today: A Living Language